odoo/documentation/content/contributing/documentation.rst

 choose SSH if you plan on proposing content changes.

 #.
 Go to `github.com/odoo/documentation <https://github.com/odoo/documentation>`_ and click on the
    **Fork** button in the top right corner.
-If work at Odoo, skip this step.
+If you work at Odoo, skip this step.

    .. image:: documentation/fork-button.png